 Lately there has been a lot in the media and internet about a rare type of lymphoma (Anaplastic Large Cell Lymphoma) that vary rarely occurs in women with breast implants (BIA-ALCL).
 This does not appear to occur in patients with smooth shell implants however the risk in patients with textured implants is also very low and generally should not impact the decision to use these implants in the majority of cases.

-What size breast implants should I get?
+What breast implant size should I get?

 This is the mother of all questions when it comes to breast implants.
-Many just want the most natural looking breasts that are in proportion with their height, body frame and size.
+Many just want the most natural-looking breasts that are in proportion with their height, body frame and size.
 Others say “the bigger the better”.
 Sometimes with breast augmentation, “Less is more” in terms of the final result.
 While this is a hugely personal decision and you should do what you feel is right for you, just be aware that there are some disadvantages to having bigger implants, especially if you have a naturally smaller frame.

 These can include: